 Practicing good oral hygiene means maintaining your smile by visiting the dentist regularly and taking care of your teeth and gums between checkups.
-Folan Family Dental wants to make sure that you get the most out of your office visits, and that your teeth stay healthy for life!
+Our practice wants to make sure that you get the most out of your office visits, and that your teeth stay healthy for life!
 We'll work with you to provide complete dental care, and show you how to maintain your smile at home with the right dental products for you and your family.

-Regular dental checkups are an important part of maintaining your oral health.
-During your regular checkup, your hygienist will:
+Preventative Appointments including regular dental checkups and cleanings are an important part of maintaining your optimal oral health.
+During your Preventative Appointment, your doctor or hygienist will:

 - Check for any problems that you may not see or feel

 - Look for cavities or any other signs of tooth decay

 - Inspect your teeth and gums for gingivitis and signs of periodontal disease